RyanLilleyman/taskManager/README.md

 ## Installation

 1. Clone the repository.
-2. Install dependencies in both Frontend/ and back/ with: (you must do this for both directories)
+2. Install dependencies in both Frontend/ and back/ ( you must do this for both directories ):

 ```bash
 npm install